 Innovations in Heating and Cooling

 A cooling system uses refrigerant, ductwork, and fans to distribute air.
-A heating system uses a fuel source like gas or oil to warm the air.
+A heating system makes use of a fuel source like oil or gas to warm the air.

 Variable-Speed Technology

 Variable speed technology is an important innovation in heating and cooling.
-The motors that blow air in gas furnaces and air handlers utilize this technology to regulate airflow through your home.
-This technology is designed to allow for an evenly distributed air throughout your home, which reduces hot and cold areas.
+The technology is utilized by the blower motors in both gas furnaces and air handlers to operate at different speeds to regulate airflow in your home.
+This technology is designed to ensure a more evenly distributed air throughout your home, reducing hot and cold spots.

-The idea behind variable-speed technology is to match your system’s output to your home’s energy needs.
-The majority of people don’t drive their vehicle in only one gear.
-Instead, they’d shift gears based on the driving demands of the vehicle or road conditions.
-The same concept applies in your home.
-Variable speed systems can provide homeowners and contractors a wide variety of benefits, including energy savings, reduced noise levels, improved indoor air quality and the possibility for utility company rebates.
+The concept behind variable-speed technology is to match the output of your system to your home’s energy needs.
+For example, most people wouldn’t use their car with just one gear, instead opting to shift gears according to the drive demands of the vehicle and the road conditions.
+This is also true for your home.
+Variable speed systems provide homeowners and contractors a vast range of benefits including energy savings, less noise levels, enhanced indoor air quality, and the potential for utility company rebates.

-The variable-speed technology lets your system operate more efficiently in light load situations.
-This is because the traditional systems utilize a setpoint, at the desired temperature, before cycling off.
-The system will come back on when the temperature in your home reaches the desired temperature.
-This continuous cycle consumes a lot of energy, particularly when the system is running at full capacity.
+The variable-speed technology lets your system perform more efficiently in low load situations.
+This is because traditional systems work on a set point that is reached, which means reaching the desired temperature, and then shutting off.
+When the home’s temperature rises then the system turns on to return to your comfort setting.
+This continuous cycle consumes a lot more energy, since the unit is running at its maximum capacity.

-With a variable-speed system, the compressor operates at less than full capacity for prolonged periods of time and expends much less energy.
-This means that your system can save up to 30 percent off energy costs.
+With a variable-speed system the compressor is operating at a lower capacity for extended periods of time and expends less energy.
+Your system could save you up to 30% on energy costs.

-Variable speed technology can be used in combination with other energy efficiency improvements like zoning systems and smart controls to increase the efficiency of your system and performance.
-Ask our team of professionals whether a system that utilizes Greenspeed Intelligence and variable speed technology is suitable for your home.
+Variable speed technology can be utilized in combination with other energy efficiency upgrades such as zoning systems and smart controls to increase the efficiency of your system and performance.
+Consult our team of experts to determine whether a system featuring variable speed technology and Greenspeed Intelligence is the right choice for your home.

-We can help you make the right decision for your home.
-We will discuss the benefits of a variable-speed system and how it can work in conjunction with other energy-efficient products to produce the best results.
-Our certified HVAC experts have the experience to assist you in the process of selecting.
-Call us today to find out more about our innovative Carrier-backed variable speed heating and cooling system.
+We can assist you in making the right choice for your home by explaining the benefits of a system using variable-speed technology and how it can be combined with other energy-efficient products to provide the best results.
+Our licensed HVAC experts have the experience to guide you through the selection process.
+Contact us today to learn more about our range of innovative variable speed cooling and heating systems that are backed by Carrier.

 Wi-Fi(r) Controls

-Wireless smart thermostats let homeowners to take greater control over their HVAC systems while also reducing energy costs and increasing comfort.
-These thermostats utilize wireless technology to connect with a smartphone application or computer, allowing homeowners to monitor and control the temperature of their homes remotely.
-Based on the model they can also detect patterns in the household and automatically adjust schedules to minimize energy use when no one is home or maximize comfort when residents are home.
+Smart thermostats that are wireless give homeowners greater control over their HVAC system, while reducing energy costs and improving comfort.
+These thermostats use wireless communications to connect with smartphones or computers, allowing users the ability to monitor and adjust the temperature of their home from afar.
+These devices also recognize household habits and automatically alter schedules, reducing energy consumption when no one is home, or increasing comfort once residents return.

-Smart thermostats let you monitor your system throughout the day.
-They can even detect when you’re away from the home and will enter an energy-saving mode called ‘Away’ to help save on your energy bills.
-When you return home, they will switch to the ”Home” mode to ensure maximum comfort.
+Smart thermostats let you monitor your system at all times.
+They can detect when you are away from home and enter an energy-saving “Away” mode to reduce your electricity bills.
+When you’re back home they will switch back to the regular ‘Home’ setting for optimal comfort.

-The Wi-Fi(r) control’s sensors and smart programming could dramatically reduce your home’s energy consumption by 10 percent or more.
-They will not only cut your energy bills however, they help reduce your carbon footprint and contribute to a better environment.
+The Wi-Fi(r) control’s sensors and intelligent programming can significantly reduce your home energy consumption by 10 percent or more.
+They can not only reduce the cost of energy, but also reduce your carbon footprint, and help to create a cleaner environmental footprint.

-ENERGY STAR has become one of the most recognizable and easily recognized labels across the United States.
-It’s the little blue label you see on your refrigerator, light bulbs and other appliances.
-When you buy products with the ENERGY STAR logo, you are assured that they’ve been independently tested and verified to meet strict specifications for energy efficiency and reduce greenhouse gas emissions.
+ENERGY STAR has become one of the most well-known and easily recognized brands across the United America.
+You’ll see it on your light bulbs, refrigerators and other appliances.
+When you buy products with the ENERGY STAR logo, you know they’re independently tested and verified to meet the strict specifications for energy efficiency and reduce greenhouse gas emissions.

-The same standards that apply to specific products can be applied to the entire building.
-To earn ENERGY STAR certification, buildings must demonstrate at least 15% better performance than ASHRAE 90.1-2010 (or the state building code that it is allowed).
-The performance target is based on a number factors that influence energy usage, including weather conditions and occupancy.
-It also takes into consideration the size and the type of cooling and heating systems.
+The same standards that apply to individual products can be applied to a building’s entire.
+To be eligible for ENERGY STAR, buildings must perform at least 15% better than ASHRAE 90.10-2010 (or state building codes).
+The performance goal is based on a number factors that influence energy usage in relation to weather conditions and occupancy.
+It also considers the size and nature of heating and cooling systems.

-A building must be independently verified by a HERS Rater to be eligible for Energy STAR Certification.
-The HERS Rater inspects the insulation of the home, as well as the air barrier, and HVAC equipment to ensure that they’re installed and sized correctly.
-The Rater also conducts thorough inspections of ventilation and duct leakage.
+A home must be independently verified by a HERS Rater in order to qualify for ENERGY STAR Certification.
+The HERS Rater checks the insulation, air barrier, and HVAC equipment within a home to ensure they are properly installed and sized appropriately.
+The Rater performs detailed inspections on the ducts and ventilation.

-These actions can aid homeowners in saving energy and money while also protecting their health and environment.
-This is what makes the ENERGY STAR certification an excellent method to increase the value of any apartment or home.
-Studies have shown that ENERGY STAR approved apartments and homes are typically sold or rented at higher rates than those that do not have the certification.
+All of these steps can aid homeowners in saving energy and money while also protecting their health and environment.
+This makes ENERGY STAR an excellent way to increase the value of any home or apartment.
+Research has shown that the ENERGY STAR certified homes and apartments are typically sold or rented at higher rates than those that don’t have the certification.

 High-Efficiency Systems

-A high-efficiency HVAC system is more than just a way to reduce your energy bills.
-It’s also a way to help the environment and reduce carbon emissions.
-High-efficiency systems can use up to one third less energy than previous versions, which results in lower energy bills.
-Besides reducing greenhouse gas emissions, high-efficiency systems use non-toxic refrigerants that don’t damage the Ozone layer.
+A high-efficiency HVAC system is more than just a way to cut down on your energy bills.
+It’s also a fantastic way to reduce carbon emissions and help the environment.
+High-efficiency systems use up to 33% less energy than previous models, which results in lower utility bills and significant energy savings.
+High-efficiency systems lower greenhouse gas emissions and use low-ozone, non-toxic refrigerants.

-A new high-efficiency system may cost more upfront than an old model however it will be able to pay for itself in energy savings and maintenance costs over the life of the system.
-It will also increase the value of your home, making it easier to resell.
+A new high-efficiency system may cost more upfront than an old model however it will pay for itself in energy bill savings and maintenance costs over the lifetime of the system.
+It could also boost the value of your home which makes it easier to resell.

-High-efficiency systems provide a variety of benefits like improved comfort, less noise and improved indoor air.
-For example, advanced filtration systems remove more harmful contaminants from the air.
-The systems also increase occupant comfort by providing precise temperature control, and eliminate hot or cold spots.
+High-efficiency systems offer a range of benefits, including increased comfort, less noise and improved indoor air quality.
+Advanced filtration systems, for example, remove more harmful contaminants.
+They also enhance the comfort of occupants by providing precise temperature control and eliminating hot or cold spots.

-Modern energy-efficient systems can reach up to 98% AFUE, converting all the heating energy from the source of fuel into warmth for your home.
-This is a major improvement over standard furnaces, which operate at 80% AFUE and waste 35 percent of their fuel.
+Modern energy-efficient systems can reach up to 98% AFUE, converting all the heat energy generated by the fuel source into warmth for your home.
+This is a huge improvement over traditional furnaces which operate at just 80% AFUE, wasting 35 percent of the fuel they use.

-High-efficiency units consume less energy and release less greenhouse gases than earlier models, thereby helping to conserve the earth.
-They can also make use of non-toxic refrigerants that eliminate the need to create chemical products that harm ozone.
-Builders and contractors can minimize environmental impact by incorporating high-efficiency system into green construction projects.
-These systems can also lower the cost of construction which makes it a good investment for builders as well as building owners.
+High-efficiency units use less energy and release less greenhouse gases than previous models, which helps to protect the planet.
+They can also use non-toxic refrigerants, removing the need to create chemical products that harm the ozone layer.
+Contractors and building owners can minimize environmental impact by incorporating high-efficiency systems into green construction projects.
+These systems can also reduce construction costs, making them a smart investment for builders and occupants alike.

 Explore More